Working With Relations Using SQL

 column represents how often each dog breed needs to be groomed.

-In this chapter, we’ll show you how to do common relation operations using SQL.
-First, we’ll explain the structure of SQL queries.
-Then, we’ll show how to use SQL to perform common data manipulation tasks, like slicing, filtering, sorting, grouping, and joining.
+In this chapter, we demonstrate common relation operations using SQL.
+We start by explaining the structure of SQL queries.
+Then, we show how to use SQL to perform common data manipulation tasks, like slicing, filtering, sorting, grouping, and joining.